 In this post, we’ll explain the purposes of environments in development, why you’ll need to switch between them, and what actions are typically taken to make those switches happen.
-We’ll also explain the difference that Exadel’s Snap Environment Switcher plug-in makes in this process.
+We’ll also explain the difference that Exadel’s Snap Environment Switcher plug-in, also known as Exadel Environment Switcher for AEM, makes in this process.

 It’s easy enough to switch to another environment just by changing the origin of the URL in the browser’s address bar because there is an exact copy of the web project on any other environment (with the possible exception of just-added features or fixes).
 While constantly changing manually like this is possible, it is not necessary.